Bekim Berisha: War in Croatia and Bosnia

 During the Croatian War he was also interviewed by BBC where he declared that Croatia within only a couple of months would be free of Serbian soldiers as the war went very well.
 Only days later, the final Croatian offensive began and Bekim was one of the front-line soldiers.

-He also took part in the Bosnian War, during the battle of Kotorsko he was hit by six bullets on 15 June 1992.
+He also took part in the Bosnian War, during the Operation Corridor 92, he was heavily injured after being hit by six bullets on 16 June 1992.
 He was taken to a military hospital in Croatia and later returned to the front line once again.

 Kosovo War

-Only two years later, Bekim moved his attention towards helping the ethnic Albanian faction of Kosovo.
-The ethnic Albanians of Kosovo started organising themselves in military actions against the Yugoslavian authorities that were stationed in Kosovo.
-Bekim was one of the main organisers behind the early attacks of the Kosovo Liberation Army.
-During early 1998, he illegally entered Kosovo from Albania with several other militants who then settled themselves in a small town in the Drenica valley and started organising several attacks in the region.
-He was the main consultant and commander in the area, handling the training of the new recruits.
+In 1998, Bekim Berisha shifted his focus to support the ethnic Albanian faction in Kosovo.
+Ethnic Albanians in the region were initiating military actions against the Yugoslav authorities stationed there.
+Berisha emerged as a pivotal figure in the early stages of the Kosovo Liberation Army efforts.
+In early 1998, he clandestinely entered Kosovo from Albania alongside several militants.
+They settled in the village of Açarevë, in the Drenica valley, where they began organizing various attacks in the region.
+Berisha played a crucial role as a consultant and commander, overseeing the training of new recruits.

-However, there were bigger problems in the western part of Kosovo (Dukagjin), his home region was coming under heavy pressure from the Yugoslav police.
-Together with his close friend and companion Bedri Shala, they traveled to Glogjan, a small town only minutes away from his native town of Graboc.
-There, they united with other KLA militants, amongst them Ramush Haradinaj and his brothers, and defended the village of Glogjan against a Yugoslavian police-raid.
-During the Battle of Glogjan, Bekim Berisha was seen as one of the most important figures of the KLA, he was responsible for the logistics, the communication and the movement of militants in and out of Glogjan.
+The situation in the western part of Kosovo, particularly in Dukagjin—Berisha’s home region—worsened as Yugoslav police intensified their efforts.In response, Berisha, with his close friend and fellow combatant Bedri Shala, traveled to Glogjan, a small town near his hometown of Graboc.
+In Glogjan, they joined forces with other KLA militants, including Ramush Haradinaj and his brother, to defend the village against a Serbian police raid.
+Berisha was a key figure in the Battle of Glodjane, responsible for logistics, communication, and the movement of militants in and out of the area.

-The commander in chief of the region, Ramush Haradinaj, decided to place Bekim Berisha and Bedri Shala in the town of Junik.
-This small town had a strategic importance to both the KLA and the Yugoslavian Army.
-It was one of the main KLA strongholds during the war (largely due to Berisha and Shala's efforts against a much better equipped Yugoslav Army).
+Ramush Haradinaj, the commander in chief of the region, assigned Berisha and Bedri Shala to the town of Junik.
+Junik held strategic importance for both the Kosovo Liberation Army and the Yugoslav People's Army, serving as one of the main KLA strongholds during the conflict.
+Berisha and Shala’s efforts significantly contributed to the defense against a much better-equipped Yugoslav Army.